adam-blackwater/locations/README.md

 - ordering

 Some basic geo-spacial calculations:
-- finding closest locations using the coordinates of a
+- finding closest locations using the coordinates based on latitude/longitude

 ## How to use
 All the Makefile commands below should be run from the root of the project.
 If you are using Linux or MacOS make should already be installed.